LutzBoeckelmann/YADA/ArchRuleDemo/ArchRuleDemo.md

 inmDa1 -u-> md1 : illegal
 ```

-The ArchRuleDemo assembly contains the code and the test to analyse the ArchRuleExample and is structured in the following parts.
+The ArchRuleDemo assembly contains the code and the test to analyze the ArchRuleExample and is structured in the following parts.

 * Architectural Models
     This contains the classes to describe the current architecture in code